 The second place was taken by a team of researchers, graduates and lecturers from UNSW Canberra, ANU and University of Canberra (team SONUS) who came up with a novel way to carry out spinal degradation diagnostics on astronauts and the third place was taken by 1st year ANU students who came up with a novel way to filter water in space without the use of chemicals.
 The judges have also awarded a special prize on the night for Imagination to a team of Year 12 students from the CIT, who proposed to use "slime" to capture undetacteble micro-debris in collective orbit cleanup efforts.
 The judges appreciated all 10 submissions and final pitches and the effort the teams have put in ideation, validation and presenting their ideas.

-Your team needs to score high in seven criteria plus add something extra to the mix.
-We are looking for innovative and impactful solutions that are validated, viable, have clear sight of funding, excellent pitch and leverage collaboration.
+Teams need to score high in seven criteria plus add something extra to the mix.
+Judges are looking for innovative and impactful solutions that are validated, viable, have clear sight of funding, excellent pitch and leverage collaboration.

-SpaceHack Mentors come from different fields within the space industry, research and governance and a bring a unique mix or expecriences, expertise and connections that will be available to the participant teams.
-More mentors are currently registering from accross the support organisations.
-If this is you, please provide us with your details so that we can update this page.
+SpaceHack Mentors came from different fields within the space industry, research and governance and with a unique mix or expecriences, expertise and connections available to the participant teams.

 Principal engineer at ThrustMe, a French deep-tech company that provides propulsion systems for satellites, where he performs R&D, product development and space mission analysis.
 PhD in plasma physics (ANU).